Piazza del Duomo, Grosseto: History

-The origins of the square date back to the 15th century, when two key buildings, the cathedral (representing religious authority) and the (representing civil authority), faced each other in the city's central point.
+The origins of the square date back to the 15th century, when two key buildings, the cathedral (representing religious authority) and the Palazzo dei Priori (representing civil authority), faced each other in the city's central point.
 Beside the cathedral, a cluster of buildings formed the church and hospital of San Giovanni Decollato (St. John the Baptist).
 As shown in the 1749 map by Odoardo Warren, the forward position of the Palazzo dei Priori and the presence of the hospital obscured the entrance to the main street.
 The distance between the Palazzo dei Priori and the cathedral was deliberately narrow to create a close-up perspective of the facade, enhancing the imposing appearance of the church.

 Between 1867 and 1870, a new town hall was built, necessitating the demolition of structures on the northern side of the square, including the former church of San Giovanni Decollato.
 By 1937, the now-dilapidated and unused Palazzo dei Priori was also demolished.
 Its removal, and the construction of a new building set further back, expanded the square, giving the cathedral facade more prominence and creating a direct opening to Corso Carducci.